 Health literacy is the ability to obtain, communicate, process, and understand information about health.
 People need these skills to make good decisions about their health.

 But nearly nine of every ten adults do not have the basic skills they need to manage their health (From Quick Guide to Health Literacy Fact Sheet: Health Literacy Basics, US Department of Health and Human Services).

 We can help!

-The Community Education Program helps MaineHealth member organizations improve their patient communication by providing these services free to MaineHealth member organizations:
+The Education and Training Program helps MaineHealth member organizations improve their patient communication by providing these services free to MaineHealth member organizations:

 - Staff training on patient-centered communication including health literacy, plain language and teach-back.

 - Material review and development, including readability assessments